-David is Chancellor of the Open University a post he was appointed to in 2006, following ten years as Chancellor of The University of Sunderland.
-He will step down from his OU post in March 2014.
+David was Chancellor of the Open University a post he was appointed to in 2006, following ten years as Chancellor of The University of Sunderland.
+He stepped down from his OU post in March 2014.

 He is Digital Champion for Ireland, President of the Film Distributors’ Association, Deputy Chairman of Profero, Chairman of the TSL Advisory Board and Adjunct Professor of Film Studies and Digital Humanities at University College Cork.